paulfcollins/public-azure/Azure-Lighthouse/README.md

    * Subscription Owners can go to the Service Providers page and delete the delegation
    * Service Provider users who have been assigned the **Managed Services Registration Assignment Delete Role** can go the the My Customers page and delete the delegation

-2. Programmatically using a script, an exmaple of which is available in the [_Removal_](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/removal) folder within the _scripts_ folder.
+2. Programmatically using a script, an example of which is available in the [_Removal_](https://github.com/paulfcollins/public-azure/tree/master/Azure-Lighthouse/scripts/removal) folder within the _scripts_ folder.